onzfonz/comp227/src/content/2/en/part2e.md

 Create an application, in which one can look at data from various countries.
 The application should probably get the data from the endpoint [all](https://restcountries.com/v3.1/all).

-**NOTICE** make sure again that you are careful to call `create-react-app` in your base directory when you make your new application, which you can call *countries*.
+**NOTICE** make sure again that you are careful to call `vite` in your base directory when you make your new application, which you can call *countries*.

 The user interface is very simple.
 The country to be shown is found by typing a search query into the search field.